3.5 Data Mining

 Description

-Data Mining is a family of generative research methods that extract insights from data sources that already exist — support tickets, web analytics, search-engine query volume, app-store reviews, transaction logs — instead of generating new data through customer interaction.
-The work is detective work, not interview work: you hunt for patterns, segments, and demand signals in records that were created for some other purpose.
-Because the data is already there, these methods are usually faster and cheaper than primary research, and they often surface candidate segments or pains that you can then validate in interviews.
+These methods read patterns out of data created for some other purpose — support tickets, web analytics, search-engine query volume, app-store reviews, transaction logs — rather than collecting new data through customer interaction.
+You look for segments, pains, and demand signals in records you already have.
+Because the data exists, these methods are usually faster and cheaper than primary research, and they often surface candidate segments or pains you can then validate in interviews.

 Choosing the Right Data Mining Method